zenaton/rfcs/node-syntax-v2.md

 ## Workflow version

-Workflow definition follow a convention: `myworkflow_v3` will be understood as an implementation of `myworkflow` version `3`.
+A workflow definition follows a convention: `myworkflow_v3` will be understood as an implementation of `myworkflow` version `3`.

 When dispatching a task inside a worklow, both syntax with or without version can be used: